 UKAN+ was awarded funding to coordinate a portfolio of exploratory projects which will accelerate the acoustic community.
 The funding will support new, ambitious, speculative research spanning the interdisciplinary science of acoustic related research in the UK.

-UKAN+ will once again collaborate with The Collective, expert facilitators, focused on stimulating future acoustic research projects.
-These informal events are designed to build research communities to develop new, innovative ideas for proposals and opportunities to deliver a step change in world-class research.
-They will aid proposals to align with the agreed acoustic priorities and project proposal assessment criteria.
-The workshop calls will be limited in number to enable collaborative working.
-To facilitate participation, the same event will be run twice – it will only be necessary to attend one workshop.
+UKAN+ will once again collaborate with The Collective, expert facilitators, focused on stimulating future collaborative acoustics research projects.
+This informal events is designed to build research communities to develop new, innovative ideas for proposals and opportunities to deliver a step change in world-class research.
+It will aid proposals to align with the agreed acoustic priorities and project proposal assessment criteria.
+The workshop is limited in number to enable collaborative working.
+To register please complete the Form.

-UKAN+ project proposal have a duration of no longer than 6 months.
+UKAN+ project proposals have a duration of no longer than 6 months.
 All projects must be completed by 31st December 2024.

 - Pilot/explorative projects (max. £60K)

 - Knowledge transfer project (max. £30K)

 Funding provided by UKAN+ will be a maximum of £48k and £24k as these awards are at 80% FEC.
 The indicated maximum amounts from UKAN+ should be viewed as maximum amounts, and not as targets.

 - Networking event projects (max. £10K and 1 week duration) can be applied for throughout the year.